Share this article

 11. Set up saved searches

-Did you know you can set up a saved search and get daily email notifications whenever new house sits are available in the locations you’ve picked?
-Take advantage of this feature and you’ll be able to see them right away - and get in touch with the owner before anyone else.
-Sometimes getting there early really makes a difference.
+Did you know you can set up a saved search and get alerted when new house sits are available with the preferences you’ve shared?
+Take advantage of this feature and apply to sits that suit your experience levels and location preferences.

 Want more house sitting tips?